Investing in Indigenous community infrastructure

 The following organizations manage urban infrastructure projects supported by ISC investments:

-Investments in urban infrastructure aim to ensure safe and accessible spaces for program and service delivery by supporting capital projects that focus on:
+Investments in urban infrastructure aim to ensure safe and accessible spaces for program and service delivery by supporting capital projects that focus on essential health and safety, accessibility and energy efficiency.

 Progress to date

-• $60.7 million invested to support related urban projects, including:
+• $142.3 million of targeted funds invested to support related urban projects, including:

 Did you find what you were looking for?